Inertia-Lighting/lua-table-extension/README.md

-# ModuleScript in ROBLOX, TableExtension

-# gilaga4815 and CreeperAlex309
+# TableExtension written by gilaga4815 and CreeperAlex309 .

+# Translated by itsdrawn / draaawn.

-# Module created with the help of many programming articles and devforum documentation with useful methods
+# Module created with the help of many programming articles and devforum documentation with useful methods.

-	This module serves as an extension for existing table functions to be able to clean up some functions that are reused
+# This module serves as an extension for existing table functions to be able to clean up some functions that are reused.

-parameters of the find method
+# Find Method
+	Parameters of Find Method:

- tab : you input the table with the index you are trying to find findVal : the value you are trying to find in the table returnType :
+	Tab: Input the table with the index you are searching for. findVal : Index you are searching for in the table.
- One option for returntype is bool which will return a boolean true or false if its found in the table The 2nd option for returntype is to actually return the value in the table
+	ReturnType:
+		Boolean - If its found in the table.
+		ReturnType (2nd) - Returns the value from the table.

- if you dont include a returntype parameter it will default to the boolean option
+ Failing to include a ReturnType parameter will result to Boolean in your output.

 ————————————————————————————————